zhaoan12/test1/deliverables/D1/planning.md

  * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
  * Why did you choose them to take that role?
 Specify if they are interested in learning that part, experienced in it, or any other reasons.
 Do no make things up.
 This part is not graded but may be reviewed later.

-**Nealon: Full-Stack, UX design and Firebase integration, Partner Liaison/Team Coordinator, Scrum Master
+Nealon: Full-Stack, UX design and Firebase integration, Partner Liaison/Team Coordinator, Scrum Master. **Reason: Volunteered to be Team Coordinator and wanted to gain Full-Stack experience.**
-Samuel: Front-End, Survey Database
+Samuel: Front-End, Survey Database. **Reason: Experienced in Front-End and more comfortable with it.**
-Brian: Back-End, Survey Database, Scrum Master
+Brian: Back-End, Survey Database, Scrum Master. **Reason: Preferred Back-End.**
-Andy J.: Back-End, Survey Database
+Andy J.: Back-End, Survey Database. **Reason: Preferred working in Back-End.**
-Andy Z.: Front-End, Survey Database
+Andy Z.: Front-End, Survey Database. **Reason: Preferred working in Front-End.**
-Michael: Full-Stack, I could do DevOps too, Survey Database
+Michael: Full-Stack, I could do DevOps too, Survey Database. **Reason: Somewhat experienced in Full-Stack and DevOps and eager to gain more.**
-Mahir: Front-End, UX Design, Can help with Firebase**
+Mahir: Front-End, UX Design, Can help with Firebase. **Reason: Preferred Front-End and is interested in aesthetics, but is willing to aid in Firebase.**

 #### Q8: How will you work as a team?